Centre College

-Centre College is a private liberal arts college in Danville, Kentucky.
-It is an undergraduate college with an enrollment of approximately 1,400 students.
-Centre was officially chartered by the Kentucky General Assembly in 1819.
-The college is a member of the Associated Colleges of the South and the Association of Presbyterian Colleges and Universities.
+Centre College, formally Centre College of Kentucky, is a private liberal arts college in Danville, Kentucky, United States.
+Chartered by the Kentucky General Assembly in 1819, the college is a member of the Associated Colleges of the South and the Association of Presbyterian Colleges and Universities.
+It has an enrollment of about 1,400 students.

 History

 The Kentucky General Assembly established Centre College on January 21, 1819.
-The college was named for its proximate location in the geographic "centre" of the Commonwealth, using early nineteenth century America's contemporaneous spelling of the word.
-Auspiciously, the legislature placed many of Kentucky's most prominent citizens in charge of Centre College's Board of Trustees, with Isaac Shelby, the Commonwealth's first governor, serving as chair.
-James G. Birney, at the time representing Danville in the Kentucky House of Representatives, was a member.
+The college was named for its approximate location in the geographic "centre" of the Commonwealth, using early-nineteenth-century America's contemporaneous spelling of the word.
+The legislature placed many of Kentucky's most prominent citizens in charge of Centre College's Board of Trustees, including James G. Birney, who represented Danville in the Kentucky House of Representatives, and chairman Isaac Shelby, the Commonwealth's first governor.
 Classes began in the fall of 1820 in Old Centre, the first building on campus and the oldest college administration building west of the Allegheny Mountains.
+The students were all male, a policy that would hold until 1930, and none were African-American, which would change only in 1961.

 In its early years, Centre navigated financial hardships, disputes within and outside the Presbyterian Church, and six wars, including the occupation of Old Centre by both Confederate and Union troops during the Civil War.
 A Centre alumnus, John Todd Stuart, played a formative role in American history by encouraging Abraham Lincoln to study for the bar, providing his first set of law books, and serving as Lincoln's professional and political mentor.
+In 1835, future Liberian Vice President James M. Priest applied to study theology; his application, like all those from Black people, was rejected.
 From 1830 to 1857, President John C. Young oversaw a vast enlargement of the faculty and a five-fold increase in the student body.

 Following the Civil War, Centre affiliated itself with several other educational institutions.
 From 1894 until 1912, J. Proctor Knott, a former Kentucky governor and U.S. congressman, operated a law school at Centre as its dean.
-The Centre College Board of Trustees controlled the Kentucky School for the Deaf, also in Danville, during its early years; consolidated the college with the Central University in Richmond, Kentucky in 1901; from the time of the merger with Central University in 1901 until 1918 Centre College went by the name Central University of Kentucky; and merged with Danville's Kentucky College for Women in 1926, although the women did not move onto Centre's campus until 1962.
+The Centre College Board of Trustees controlled the Kentucky School for the Deaf, also in Danville, during its early years; consolidated the college with the Central University in Richmond, Kentucky in 1901; from the time of the merger with Central University in 1901 until 1918 Centre College went by the name "Central University of Kentucky".
+It merged with Danville's Kentucky College for Women in 1930, although the women did not move onto Centre's campus until 1962.

-In 1921, Centre upset Harvard University's undefeated football team 6–0, a feat which The New York Times later dubbed "Football's Upset of the Century".
-ESPN described Centre's victory as one of the biggest upsets in all sports during the twentieth century.
-"C6H0" remains a point of pride among students and alumni and is the answer to "What is the formula for a winning football team?"
-To this day, "C6HO" is painted in large white figures on the brick exterior of Centre's old post office.